SMTG-Bham/galore/paper.md

 Centre for Doctoral Training in Molecular Modelling and Materials Science (EP/L01582/1).

-We acknowledge useful discussions with Alexei Sokol (who proposed that a code such as this would be useful), Katie Inzani and Tim Veal.
-Feature requests and user testing came from Benjamin Williamsion, Christopher Savory and Winnie L. Leung.
+We acknowledge useful discussions with Alexey Sokol (who proposed that a code such as this would be useful), Katie Inzani and Tim Veal.
+Feature requests and user testing came from Benjamin Williamson, Christopher Savory and Winnie L. Leung.

 This would have been much more painful if not for the excellent scientific Python ecosystem, and the Python Materials Genome project